If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 The differences are substantial, and they shape when each one is used.
 The table below sums up the core points, with more detail underneath.

-Monitoring is a major practical difference.
+Monitoring is a major practical difference, and it shows up in everyday life.
 Lithium needs regular blood tests.
-These check the lithium level, which has a narrow range between effective and toxic, and they also monitor kidney and thyroid function.
+These check the lithium level, which has a narrow range between effective and toxic, and they also track kidney and thyroid function over the long term.
+For someone with a steady routine and reliable access to lab work, this is manageable.
+For someone who travels often, has trouble getting to appointments, or simply does not want regular blood draws, it is a real consideration.
 Lamotrigine does not need routine blood-level monitoring.
-It does, though, have to be started at a low dose and increased very slowly, because of an FDA boxed warning about rare but serious skin reactions.
+Instead, it has to be started at a low dose and increased very slowly over several weeks.
+That slow climb exists because of an FDA boxed warning about rare but serious skin reactions, and the risk is highest in the first weeks and when the dose rises too fast.

 Pregnancy is another point, and both are clinician decisions.
-Lithium has been linked to a small increased risk of certain heart defects.
-Lamotrigine is often considered relatively more usable in pregnancy, though it is still a decision for a clinician.
+Lithium use in pregnancy has been linked to a small increased risk of certain heart defects in the baby.
+Lamotrigine is one of the mood stabilizers more often considered usable in pregnancy, compared with valproate, which is generally avoided.
+Even so, the decision belongs with a clinician who knows the person's situation, since untreated bipolar disorder carries its own real risks during pregnancy.

 Side effects compared